pivotal/docs-tap/scst-store/overview.hbs.md

 Using the Supply Chain Choreographer in Tanzu Developer Portal (formerly named Tanzu Application Platform GUI), you can visualize your supply chain.
-It uses to SCST - Store to show the packages and vulnerabilities in your source code and images.
+It uses SCST - Store to show the packages and vulnerabilities in your source code and images.

 ## <a id='additional-info'></a>Additional documentation